-Four identical antennas such as Yagis can be mounted at the corners of a rectangle as a stacked and bayed array as shown in Fig 16.21, with separations determined by their beamwidths as described above.
-Whilst feed harnesses can be purchased with the antennas, they can also be constructed using standard coaxial cables and connectors, as shown in Fig 16.22.
+Four identical antennas such as Yagis can be mounted at the corners of a rectangle as a stacked and bayed array as shown in Fig 16.24, with separations determined by their beamwidths as described above.
+Whilst feed harnesses can be purchased with the antennas, they can also be constructed using standard coaxial cables and connectors, as shown in Fig 16.25.
 Each antenna and all cables must have an impedance of 50 ohms.
-The two feeders L1 and L3 connected in parallel result in 25 ohms at Point A. This is transformed to 100 ohms by the cable between A and B, which must be an odd number of quarter wavelengths long.
-The two 100-ohm impedances connected in parallel at point B result in a 50-ohm impedance presented to the transceiver feeder.
-Feeders L1-L4 may be any convenient length, provided that they are all identical.
+The two feeders L1 and L3 connected in parallel result in $25\Omega$ at Point A.

+This is transformed to 100 ohms by the cable between A and B, which must be an odd number of quarter wavelengths long.
+The two 100-ohm impedances connected in parallel at point B result

+Fig 16.23: Improving front to back ratio of stacked Yagi antennas with offset vertical mounting in a 50-ohm impedance presented to the transceiver feeder.
+Feeders L1-L4 may be any convenient length, provided that they are all the same electrical length, preferably phase matched using measuring equipment..